AkshayaaUdayakumar/Accent-Classifier/accent-classifier/README.md

    - Railway will automatically detect Next.js and deploy accordingly

 5. **Environment Variables** (if needed):
-   You can set environment variables in the Railway dashboard or using the CLI:
+   You can set environment variables in the Vercel dashboard or using the CLI:
    ```bash
    railway env add MY_VARIABLE
    ```